MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityThreatIntelligence.md

       - `[Value <String>]`: The identification value for the hostTracker.
   - `[RecordType <String>]`: The DNS record type for this passiveDnsRecord entry.

-VULNERABILITIES <IMicrosoftGraphSecurityVulnerability\[]>: Retrieve details about microsoft.graph.security.vulnerabilities.Note: List retrieval is not yet supported.
+`VULNERABILITIES <IMicrosoftGraphSecurityVulnerability[]>`: Retrieve details about microsoft.graph.security.vulnerabilities.Note: List retrieval is not yet supported.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ActiveExploitsObserved <Boolean?>]`: Indicates whether this vulnerability has any known exploits associated to known bad actors.
   - `[Articles <IMicrosoftGraphSecurityArticle[]>]`: Articles related to this vulnerability.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Body <IMicrosoftGraphSecurityFormattedContent>]`: formattedContent
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Content <String>]`: The content of this formattedContent.